-Items of property, plant and equipment are recorded at their acquisition or production cost net of investment grants received and less cumulative depreciation and any impairment losses.
+Property, plant and equipment items are recorded at their acquisition or production cost net of any investment grants received and less cumulative depreciation and impairment losses.
 They are not revalued.
-They also include concession operating assets that are not controlled by the grantor but that are necessary for operation of the concession such as buildings intended for use in the operation, equipment for toll collection, signage, data transmission, video-surveillance, and vehicles and equipment.
+They also include the concession operating assets that are not controlled by the grantor but that are necessary for operation of the concession such as buildings intended for use in the operation, signage equipment, data transmission equipment, vehicles and other equipment.